 MfN Selected for Consent-Based Siting DOE Award

-On June 9, 2023, the Department of Energy announced a total of $26 million in funding awards for 13 groups of university, nonprofit, and private-sector partners that will work on a community-centered approach to storing used nuclear fuel, a process known as consent-based siting.
+On June 9, 2023, the Department of Energy announced a total of $26 million in funding awards for 12 groups of university, nonprofit, and private-sector partners that will work on a community-centered approach to storing used nuclear fuel, a process known as consent-based siting, or collaboration-based siting (CBS).

 When we were first approached about this project in November 2022, we needed to evaluate how our mission would support working on the issue of waste storage.